 This means to optimize your content with local keywords, list your company at Google My Business, keep your business contact details accurate and up-to-date, and more.

-We should note one thing about the popular voice search words “near me.”
+We should note one thing There is an interesting fact about the popular voice search words “near me.”
 Google uses them as the user’s intent to have their location tracked.
 However, it doesn’t mean you have to literally put “near me” on your content.